How Do You Build a Permission-Aware Enterprise RAG System to Chat With SharePoint, SMB Drives, and S3?

 Chat Sidebars and Inline Answers

 Put the chat where work already happens.
-A sidebar inside a file browser, a floating panel in the intranet, or a message interface in your collaboration tool can all work.
-Inline answers shine when the system highlights the passages it actually used.
-People want the answer, but they also want to see the receipts.
+A sidebar inside a file browser, a floating panel in the intranet, or a message interface in your collaboration tool and embedded near a vector store can all work.
+Inline answers shine when the system highlights the retrieved documents it actually used.
+People want the ground truth, but they also want to see the receipts.

 Summaries, Threads, and Memory Boundaries

 A delightful pattern is the rolling summary.
-After a long back and forth, the system distills the thread into a clean recap with citations.
+After a long back and forth, the RAG pipeline distills the thread into a clean recap with citations.
 Another winning move is scoping memory.
-Users should be able to say, keep only this conversation’s context or retain these three snippets for the next week.
+Users should be able to say, keep only this conversation’s context or retain these three snippets for the next week to avoid unnecessary data access exposure.
 Clear boundaries beat vague promises of long-term memory.
+This approach prevents accidental sharing of sensitive information and reduces data exposure risks.

 Measuring Quality Without Guesswork